 4. Approval

 4.1.
-If the type submitted for approval to this Regulation meets the requirements of the relevant part(s) of this Regulation, approval of that type shall be granted.
+If the type submitted for approval to this Regulation meets the requirements of this Regulation, approval of that type shall be granted.

 4.2.
 An approval number shall be assigned to each type approved.
 Its first two digits (at present 00, corresponding to the Regulation in its original form) shall indicate the series of amendments incorporating the most recent [major] technical amendment made to the Regulation at the time of issue of the approval.
 The same Contracting Party shall not assign the same number to another type of vehicle or component as defined in this Regulation.